meolar/supertux-wiki/Ideas.md

   game's entire world, with a little Tux icon shown moving between the “Worlds.”
 Antarctica would be at the very bottom, of course.
 And this would alleviate a little bit of the “Forest World is a little bit east of Antarctica” stress in the back of my mind every time I play.
 (Sorry to sound nitpicky.)" - Mr Eyeball 18:27, 11 October 2009 (UTC)

+> Like showing a boat moving to the next world and going partway through it?
+In that case, I think that there sould be:
+  - At the beginning of Icy island, showing the path to the cave
+  - When the cave section ends, showing the way to the castle
+  - At the beginning of Rooted forest showing the path to the underground section
+  - At the start of Corrupted forest, displaying the way to the Ghost Tree
+  - At tropical paradise, ending at the jungle
+  - Jungle map, to the boss
+  - Finally, one for the Mountain peak, but just one, since that world is planned to be short.

 ### Powerup Shop